 In July 2012 the Home Secretary issued the 'Strategic Policing Requirement' (SPR) which sets out the national threats and the national policing capabilities required to counter those threats.
-The five threat areas are identified in the SPR are: Terrorism; Civil Emergencies; Organised Crime; Public Order / Public Safety and Cyber Crime.
+The five threat areas identified in the original SPR were: Terrorism; Civil Emergencies; Organised Crime; Public Order / Public Safety and Cyber Crime.
+The SPR was revised in 2015 and now includes 'child sexual abuse' as an additional threat area.